snball6/adventOfCode/README.md

 # adventOfCode

-Repo for code solutions for Advent of code 2019: https://adventofcode.com/2019
+Repo for code solutions for Advent of Code: https://adventofcode.com